krckyboy/todorovic.dev/README.md

 ### Purpose

-My website serves as a platform for sharing insights, experiences, and tutorials on web development.
-It's a space where I document my journey and share knowledge with others interested in similar areas.
+My personal website is an online presence showcasing my professional profile and expertise in web development.
+It serves as a digital portfolio, highlighting my skills, experience, and projects in the field of web development.

 ### Technologies